Hurt in a Truck Accident, Caused by Improperly Secured Loads in Houston?

 - At least 4 tie downs are required each with a working load limit of 5,000 pounds

 - The combined working load limit of the tie-downs must be at least 50% of the weight of the cargo

 - If the heavy equipment is fitted with a shovel (in the case of an excavator) this must also be secured with an additional tiedown.

 Pre-trip Inspection: Accidents caused by faulty equipment are often preventable when the truck driver completes his or her required pre-trip inspection.
 This can help identify equipment that is damaged or worn to the point of dangerously increasing the possibility that a truck accident will occur.

-Loose load items – when transporting heavy equipment on a flat-bed truck, especially front-end loaders, bulldozers and excavators, drivers need to ensure that loose load items like gravel, stone, sand and dirt are removed from wheels and tracks of the equipment and from the flatbed deck.
-When driving on the highway these “loose” items can smash the windshields of other cars and trucks, cause accidents and serious injury to drivers and passengers.
+Loose load items – when transporting heavy equipment on a flatbed truck, especially front-end loaders, bulldozers, and excavators, drivers need to ensure that loose load items like gravel, stone, sand, and dirt are removed from wheels and tracks of the equipment and from the flatbed deck.
+When driving on the highway these “loose” items can smash the windshields of other cars and trucks, causing accidents and serious injury to drivers and passengers.

 When a truck driver does not secure his load properly severe injuries can result.
 Often, trucking companies allow their drivers to take shortcuts in securing their cargo.
 This can cause equipment, debris, or other material to fall off trucks causing injuries to innocent people.
 When such an accident happens, company agents might try to cover up the lax procedures used to secure the load.
 It is important that you contact the Houston truck accident attorneys at Fleming Law, P.C., to protect your rights from the start.
 Our lawyers are located in downtown Houston, Texas and we always give free consultations to discuss your case.